basecamp/campfire-bot-kit/README.md

 ## Developing with Ruby

 You'll need a working Ruby environment to build the example bot.
-We recomend using [rbenv](https://github.com/rbenv/rbenv) to install and manage your Ruby versions.
+We recommend using [rbenv](https://github.com/rbenv/rbenv) to install and manage your Ruby versions.